About your tenancy

 You will be an introductory tenant for the first year of your tenancy with the council unless you are currently a secure or assured tenant when you move into your new home.

 If you transfer from another of our properties, you will continue to be a secure tenant unless you are still in your first year of your introductory tenancy.
 In this case, your introductory tenancy continues at the new property until the end of the first year.

-The introductory tenancy is for a trial period of one year.
+The introductory tenancy is for a trial period of 12 months.
 During that time, tenants must show that they are responsible enough to keep their home and can keep to the conditions set out in the tenancy agreement.
-If tenants break any of these conditions, we can extend the introductory period or take steps to end the tenancy.
+If tenants break any of these conditions, we can extend the introductory period by a maximum of six months or take steps to end the tenancy.
 Introductory tenancies can be ended more easily than secure tenancies.

 As an introductory tenant you have fewer legal rights than a secure tenant.
 The differences are: